 The employer must tell the employee the specific dates during the workweek when he/she will be paid.2

-These dates must also comply with the following rules:
+These dates of the pay period must also comply with the following rules:

-- employees must be paid before the 10 day of the month for any money earned during the last half of the previous month.3
+- employees must be paid before the 10 day of the following month for any money earned during the last half of the month.3

-If a holiday lands on a business day, then an employer may pay the employee on the next business day.
+If a holiday lands on a business day, then an employer may pay the employee’s wages on the next business day.

 Note that these rules mostly apply to hourly employees (or those that get paid for the total hours of work performed).
-This is true no matter if they’re making minimum wage or some other hourly rate.
+This is true no matter if they’re making minimum wage or some other applicable hourly rate of pay.
 This also applies to new employees and seasoned employees alike.

 Payment is often made in the terms of a business check either given to the employee: